wordofwarning/wordofwarning.org/current/2018-worksahead/index.md

 To get a feel for Works Ahead 2018, have a look at [2017's programme](/archive/2017-worksahead).

 Works Ahead is also seed-commissioning Jamal Gerald's *Complexion* — exploring the historic experiences of the house and the field slaves; and drawing a parallel with contemporary pop culture and attitudes to race.
-Being developed in partnership with Transform in Leeds, look out for a low key interaction.
+Being developed for 2019 in partnership with Transform in Leeds.

 #### Venue + Booking Details
 Dates: Thursday 17 + Friday 18 May 2018, 7.30pm